 Criticisms of the Robbers Cave Experiment

-The study has also been criticized on ethical grounds, since the boys did not know they were participating in a psychological study and did not give consent.
+- Ethical concerns: The study has also been criticized on ethical grounds since the boys did not know they were participating in a psychological study and did not give consent.
 The attempts to generate conflict and aggression also exposed the children to both psychological and physical harm.

-While the study is not without criticism, it did have an important influence on our understanding of intergroup conflict.
+While the Robbers Cave experiment is not without criticism, it did have an important influence on our understanding of intergroup conflict.
 The results supported Sherif’s Realistic Conflict Theory, which suggested that intergroup conflicts arise from competition for resources and opposing goals.
 The study also reveals how such conflicts contribute to things like prejudice and stereotyping.

 The study also hints that one of the best ways to overcome such conflicts is to focus on getting people to work together toward a shared goal.
 Through this type of socialization, out-group conflicts, prejudice, and discrimination can be effectively reduced.

-Cherry, F. (1995).
-The ‘Stubborn Particulars’ of Social Psychology: Essays on the Research Process.
-Florence, KY: Taylor & Francess/Routledge.
+Cherry F. The ‘Stubborn Particulars’ of Social Psychology: Essays on the Research Process.
+Florence, KY: Taylor & Francess/Routledge; 1995.

 Dean J. War, peace and the role of power in Sherif’s Robbers Cave experiment.
 Psyblog.
 Published 2007.